Lead Opinion

 As our dissenting colleague correctly notes, the Court in Porter was considering whether a district court acting under the authority granted in the EPCA had the authority to order restitution for overcharges.
 The implication of broad equitable authority in Porter came from a statute which empowered the district court to grant “a permanent or temporary injunction, restraining order, or other order.”
 EPCA § 205(a), 56 Stat.
 23, 33 (1942).
 The action before the Court in Porter was brought under a section providing that “the Administrator” could bring action against persons engaged in overcharges for “an order enjoining such acts or practices, or for an order enforcing compliance

-to prevent and restrain violations of [RICO] by issuing appropriate orders, including, but not limited to: ordering any person to divest himself of any interest, direct or indirect, in any enterprise; imposing reasonable restrictions on the future activities or investments of any person, including, but not limited to, prohibiting any person from engaging in the same type of endeavor as the enterprise engaged in, the activities of which affect interstate or foreign commerce; or ordering dissolution or reorganization of any enterprise ....
+to prevent' and restrain violations of [RICO] by issuing appropriate orders, including, but not limited to: ordering any person to divest himself of any interest, direct or indirect, in any enter- prise; imposing reasonable restrictions on the future activities or investments of any person, including but not limited to, prohibiting any person from engaging in the same type of endeavor as the enterprise engaged in, the activities of which affect interstate or foreign commerce; or ordering dissolution or reorganization of any enterprise ....

 In considering the broad language from Porter upon which our dissenting colleague relies for the proposition that we should find disgorgement available because Congress has not taken it away, we note that the Supreme Court considered a similar argument in Meghrig.
 The High Court nonetheless limited the available remedies under CERCLA to those provided in the statute, declaring that

 A note appended to the statute stating that RICO “shall be liberally construed to effectuate its remedial purposes” does not effect this structural inference.
 Organized Crime Control Act of 1970, Pub.L.
-No. 91–452, § 904(a), 84 Stat.
-947 (codified in a note following
+No. 91-452, § 904(a), 84 Stat.
+947 (codified in a note following 18 U.S.C. § 1961).
+This clause may warn us against taking an overly narrow view of the statute, but “it is not an invitation to apply RICO to new purposes that Congress never intended.”
+Reves v.
+Ernst & Young,

 Our colleague reminds us that the Supreme Court has instructed “[i]f a precedent of this Court has direct application in a case, yet appears to rest on reasons rejected in some other line of decisions, the Court of Appeals should follow the case which directly controls, leaving to this Court the prerogative of overruling its own decisions.”
 Dissent at 1220 (quoting Rodriguez de Quijas v.
-Shearson/American Express, Inc., 490 U.S. 477, 484, 109 S.Ct.
-1917, 104 L.Ed.2d 526 (1989)).
-This would be most devastating to one side of the case or the other if we were in fact attempting to overrule a Supreme Court precedent.
-That is, if there were a Supreme Court case that had direct application to the facts before us, we would be required to follow it, and that would be the end of the matter.
-We would not need to consider any other line of cases.
-However, the Rodriguez de Quijas language is not particularly helpful
+Shearson/American Express, Inc.,

 III.
-Conclusion
+Conclusion -

-Because we hold that the District Court erred when it found that disgorgement was an available remedy under
+Because we hold that the District Court erred when it found that disgorgement was an available remedy under 18 U.S.C. § 1964(a), we reverse the District Court and grant summary judgment in favor of Appellants as to the Government’s disgorgement claim.

 I.

 In Carson itself the court ruled that this prevented the government from forcing disgorgement of funds, ill-gotten in the distant past, from a RICO defendant by then retired from the RICO enterprise itself (a union).
-In the context of corporate defendants such as those before us, a possible limit would be the entire nеt worth of the companies (a good deal less than the $280 billion that the government claims to have been ill-gotten gains).
+In the context of corporate defendants such as those before us, a possible limit would be the entire net worth of the companies (a good deal less than the $280 billion that the government claims to have been ill-gotten gains).
 But perhaps not.
 Even that limit is arbitrary,

 On the other side, it might be plausible under the Carson theory to exempt firm resources now devoted to non-tobacco enterprises.
-It is probably about as difficult for these defendants to re-allocate resources from the businesses of cheese and crackers, for example, to criminality in the sale of cigarettes, as for the union in Carson to lure Carson and his funds back from retirement to union criminality.
+It is probably about as difficult for these defendants to re-alloeate resources from the businesses of cheese and crackers, for example, to criminality in the sale of cigarettes, as for the union in Carson to lure Carson and his funds back from retirement to union criminality.

 In short, Carson and the government’s fallback position send the court off on a virtually metaphysical quest to draw lines based on the likelihood that particular resources will be devoted to crime.